By Heather M. David

 In the 1950s and 1960s, diving ladies appeared on U.S. motel signs to advertise the presence of swimming pools.
 Once a common sight of the American roadside, these signs have become increasingly rare.
 The neon diver sign at San Jose’s City Center Motel arrived around 1960, following the addition of a swimming pool to the motel property.
 She is one of only TWO original motel sign divers left in the entire state of California.

 Did you enjoy this article?
 Join the SCA and get full access to all the content on this site.
-This article originally appeared in SCA Road Notes, Summer 2018, Vol. 26, No. 2.
+This article originally appeared in the SCA Road Notes, Summer 2018, Vol. 27, No. 2.
 SCA Road Notes, also known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
 Back issues are available for download.

 SCA Articles Join the SCA